Reserved matter application in discussions for Houndings Park, Sandbach

 The reasons for refusal were reviewed and a new masterplan produced for the development, replacing the farm shop with office accommodation, and reducing the density of the residential dwellings to 85.
 Key revisions also included improved landscaping throughout featuring green corridors and a tree-lined avenue which runs through the development.
 A new public realm feature has also been included.
 The resubmission application, which was validated in May 2019, was refused in August 2019.

 A further full planning application was submitted in August 2019 for a care home and 85 residential properties to the rear of the site.
 This application was refused at Committee in December 2019.

-A new application for the land at the front of the site, which comprises 57 residential dwellings, petrol filling station, drive through restaurant, drive through café and offices was submitted in December 2019.
+A new full application for the land at the front of the site, which comprises 57 residential dwellings, petrol filling station, drive through restaurant, drive through café and offices was submitted in December 2019.
 This application went to Committee in February 2020 and was refused.